NVIDIA/Bobber/README.md

 ## Build Bobber container (includes OSU Tests, NCCL Tests, fio, mdtest, DALI RN50 Pipeline, and the base NGC TensorFlow container)
 The Bobber application includes a built-in mechanism to build the Docker container where all tests will be run.
-This command should be run on a single system in the cluster as it will be copied in a future step.
-For single-node tests, run the command on the node to be tested.
+Run the following command on all nodes that will be tested.

 ```bash
 $ bobber build